You can now listen to our post!

 To avoid confusion.
 For the sake of this article, if not written explicitly, I am using “he” form when talking about a kid, a child, a toddler.
 This makes the text readable.
 When writing “him,” I mean both him and her.
 I am a mom, and I love all the kids, no matter the gender.

-- Teaching reading to preschoolers
+- Teaching preschoolers how to read

 - Should parents teach their child to read?